Yarm Viaduct

-Yarm Viaduct carries railway traffic above the town of Yarm and across the River Tees straddling the boundary between North Yorkshire and County Durham in northern England.
-The railway it is situated on, runs between Northallerton and Eaglescliffe, and was opened in 1852 as part of the extension of the Leeds Northern Railway to Stockton-on-Tees.
-The line and viaduct are currently owned and maintained by Network Rail and carries passenger traffic for TransPennine Express and Grand Central train operating companies.
+Yarm Viaduct is a railway viaduct carrying the railways above the town of Yarm in North Yorkshire, England.
+It crosses the River Tees which forms the boundary between North Yorkshire and County Durham.
+The railway runs between Northallerton and Eaglescliffe, and was opened in 1852 as part of the extension of the Leeds Northern Railway to Stockton-on-Tees.
+The line and viaduct are currently owned and maintained by Network Rail and carry passenger traffic for TransPennine Express and Grand Central train operating companies.
 It also sees a variety of freight traffic.

 The viaduct consists of 43 arches; 41 of which are made of red brick, with the two arches straddling the water constructed of stone.
 The viaduct, which is cited for its appearance and height above the town, was grade II listed in 1966.

 History

 The section of line through Yarm to Eaglescliffe (original Preston) Junction was formally started in July 1847, but work on the viaduct did not commence until 1849.

 The structure opened up to traffic on 15 May 1852 and it was the last work completed by Grainger as he died two months later in a railway accident in Stockton-on-Tees.
 The viaduct is noted for its height above the town of Yarm and is variously described as being "towering", "very beautiful" and "great".
 One local writer described the viaduct as being "acknowledged as the finest in the kingdom".
 Due to its height and length, when viewing the town from afar (especially from the west) the viaduct is a dominating structure across the town.

 The line that the viaduct is on (Northallerton to Eaglescliffe line) carries passenger services for Grand Central (Sunderland to London King's Cross) and TransPennine Express (Redcar Central to Manchester Airport) as well as a variety of freight traffic to and from the north east.

-The structure was strengthened in some of its spans with extra bricks on the inside of the arches and stabilisation works undertaken in 2001 due to subsidence, lessened the vibrations felt by property owners below the viaduct either significantly or completely.
+The structure was strengthened in two of its spans with extra bricks on the inside of the arches, and stabilisation works undertaken in 2001 due to subsidence lessened the vibrations felt by property owners below the viaduct either significantly or completely.

+Network Rail carried out further structural work in 2024 and 2025 after problems were found in the foundations of 14 of the 43 piers.
+The work involved piercing the bottom of the piers with steel girders, the ends of which were encased in concrete blocks secured to the underlying bedrock.
+The cost of the work was £8 million.